-Piedmont Makers will host the 4th annual Piedmont School Maker Faire on Sunday, April 23, 2017 11-3pm at Piedmont High School in collaboration with PAINTS and CHIME.
+Piedmont Makers will host the 5th annual Piedmont School Maker Faire on Sunday, April 22, 2018 11-3pm at Piedmont High School in collaboration with PAINTS and CHIME.
 We will feature over 100 S.T.E.A.M. projects from Beach, Havens, Wildwood, Piedmont Middle School, and Piedmont High School students along with hands-on projects from community makers, live music from student musicians & bands, student films, and food trucks!